 On the other hand, upon arrival on your ship, you can always swap for another tour in case you change your mind (*this depends on the cruise company, but in most cases, you can).
 Just make sure you do it on embarkation day, or at least two days before the port of call where the shore excursion takes place, as the cruise companies have different cancellation policies.

-I’ll share with you an insider’s shore excursions tip: the tours that involve activities such as ziplines, jeep & ATV rides, horseback riding, snorkeling, diving, are always the first ones to run out of space!
+I’ll share with you an insider’s shore excursions tip: the tours that involve activities such as ziplines, jeep & ATV rides, horseback riding, snorkeling, and diving, are always the first ones to run out of space!

 6. Onboard Prices Go Up!

 During the busy cruises, and by this I mean holiday time – onboard prices can go way up!
-You probably know that already, but those of you who don’t – expect to pay more for specialty restaurant dinners, spa treatments, onboard activities, shop items, artwork, shore excursions!
+You probably know that already, but those of you who don’t – expect to pay more for specialty restaurant dinners, spa treatments, onboard activities, shop items, artwork, and shore excursions!
 December is the busiest month of the year and the most profitable one for cruise companies and their workers, so you should be aware of this.

 You can get a lot of discounts, though, and prices are lower if you pre-book.
 It’s always the safest way to go.